thiagovilla/renewable-db/README.md

 # World Power Stations

-This is a [Pokédex](https://pokedex.org)-like encyclopedia of worldwide power stations.
+[Pokédex](https://pokedex.org)-like encyclopedia of worldwide power stations.

+⚠️ _Warning:_ this is a portfolio project and thus has limited features.

 @todo talk about its goal (showcase skill - work w/ legacy code, progressive upgrade)